-- Your Balance on the Last Day of Billing Cycle Is Reported to Credit Bureaus: The due date is also called your statement closing date.
+- Your balance on the last day of your the billing cycle is reported: The due date is also called your statement closing date.
 Your card issuer may report your account balance to the credit bureaus on this date and credit scoring models may use this balance to calculate your credit score.
-If you only pay your balance once a month on the due date, your accumulated balance will be higher, and this higher statement balance will be the figure reported to credit bureaus.
+If you only pay your balance once a month on the due date, your accumulated balance will be higher, and this higher number will be reported to credit bureaus.

-- Paying on the Due Date Won’t Be Reported as a Zero Balance on a Credit Report: Your payment due date is at least 21 days after the statement closing date.
-But paying your full outstanding balance on this date wouldn’t bring the balance on your credit report to zero.
+- Paying on the due date isn't reported as a zero balance: Your payment due date is at least 21 days after the statement closing date.
+But paying your full outstanding balance on this date doesn't bring the balance on your credit report to zero.
 Instead, your credit report would continue to reflect the balance you owed on your card when the issuer drafted your current statement.
-If you make more charges between the due date and your next statement closing date (without paying them off right away), then you won’t see a zero balance the next time your credit report updates either.
+If you make more charges between the due date and your next statement closing date (without paying them off right away), you won't see a zero balance the next time your credit report updates either.

 How Paying Your Credit Card Early Impacts Your Credit

-Building on the example above, let’s assume that you don’t wait until the due date to pay off your credit card balance.
-Instead, you pay your balance to $0 one day prior to the last day of your billing cycle, or even well before your due date.
+- Say you don't wait until the due date to pay off your credit card balance.
+Instead, you pay your balance to $0 before your due date.

 Other Ways to Lower Your Credit Utilization

 Paying your full credit card balance early is one way to keep your credit utilization rate low.
-But there are also other strategies you can try to maintain low credit utilization and hopefully better credit scores by extension.
+But you can try other strategies to maintain low credit utilization and hopefully better credit scores by extension.

 Opening a new credit card should increase your overall credit limit (from all of your accounts combined).
 If you owe balances on other credit card accounts, the new available credit limit may trigger a decrease in your overall credit utilization rate.

-Keep in mind, you do need to manage your spending and payments on the new account or it could wind up damaging your credit score in the long run.
-You should only consider opening a new card if you can commit to paying down your credit card balances and avoiding new debt.
+Keep in mind that you need to manage your spending and payments on the new account or it could wind up damaging your credit score in the long run.
+Only consider opening a new card if you can commit to paying down your credit card balances and avoiding new debt.

 A balance transfer is another possible way to lower your credit utilization and improve your credit score.
-And if you use a balance transfer wisely, it’s a tool that might help you get out of debt too.
+And if you use a balance transfer wisely, it might help you get out of debt too.